Butterfly Logo

 Limits to Confidentiality

 CHIRS services are offered in both private and public spaces, including the support you may receive within the community.
 Your actions and presence in public areas cannot reasonably be held in confidence.
+Reasonable efforts will be made by CHIRS to identify clients in advance who do not want to be recorded (via audio, video, or still image) and CHIRS staff will assist in facilitating others to respect those wishes.

 Contact CHIRS for More Information